Understanding IBS Symptoms

 Anti-diarrheals like Imodium may just cause more constipation and laxatives like Exlax will lead to more diarrhea.
 It can be challenging to find a balance of medications that keep you in that healthy middle ground.

 It’s completely normal for our guts to produce mucus, a clear or white gungy stuff that helps to protect and moisten the lining of the intestines.
-It’s also normal for a small amount of this mucus to be in our stools, but it’s not usually visible to the naked eye.
+It’s also normal for a small amount of this mucus to be in our stools, but it is not usually visible to the naked eye.
 In IBS, enough mucus can be passed to be noticeable.

 Unless the mucus is mixed with blood, it is not a symptom to be worried about, just another rather unpleasant aspect of IBS.
 (Bleeding from the back passage is not a symptom of IBS and should always be checked out by a doctor.)

-Bloating often gets worse as the day goes on, so you may wake up feeling OK but find that by the end of the day your stomach feels distended and uncomfortable.
+Bloating often gets worse as the day goes on, so you may wake up feeling okay but find that by the end of the day your stomach feels distended and uncomfortable.
 You may even have trouble fitting into your normal size of clothes if the bloating is particularly bad.
 Although bloating is not usually the most distressing part of IBS it can have a negative effect on self-esteem and make it even tougher to keep a social life going.

 Some everyday foods and drinks can cause bloating, and IBS patients may be more sensitive to their effects – fizzy sodas, chewing gum, sugar-free products and beans can all cause bloating.